 For profits resulting from the sale of shares that have been acquired before 1 January 2018 and sold by 31 December 2017 and that are deemed reacquired as at 1 January 2018, it must be noted that at the time of the actual sale, the profits from the fictional sale taken place on 31 December 2017 must also be taxed if the shares have in fact been acquired after 31 December 2008.
-Changes in value of shares acquired before 1 January 2009 that occurred between the date of acquisition and 31 December 2017 are tax-free.

 If the shares are kept in a domestic depositary account, the depositary will apply the deduction of tax in consideration of any partial exemptions.
 The deduction of tax of 25 percent (plus solidarity surcharge and church tax if applicable) can be avoided by submission of a sufficient exemption order or an NA Certificate.
-If such shares are sold at a loss by a private investor, the loss - reduced as applicable on the basis of a partial exemption - can be offset against other positive income from capital.
+If such shares are sold at a loss by a private investor, the loss can be set off against other positive income from capital.
 If the shares are kept in a domestic depositary account and if positive income has been earned with the same depositary in the same calendar year, the depositary will set off the loss.